 The important question is whether the hirer could ultimately decide how the work is done if they wanted to.

-HMRC also considers the absence of control over ‘how’ work is done doesn’t necessarily mean that a contract falls outside IR35, particularly when it comes to hiring experts in their field.
+HMRC also considers that the absence of control over ‘how’ work is done does not necessarily mean that a contract falls outside IR35, particularly when hiring experts in their field.

-You can read three examples of how HMRC interprets control here.
+You can read three examples of HMRC’s interpretation of control here.

 Control – things to avoid in a contract

-It is important to demonstrate that a client does not influence how the contractor performs his services.
+It is important to demonstrate that a client does not influence how the contractor performs their services.

 - The contract specifies that the contractor will be supervised by a line manager or similar company employee.